CROATIA & VENICE • 2027

 HEALTH

-Everyone coming on the workshop should be in good health and able to walk pretty easily.
-For the most part, the walking will be easy but there will be some steep areas and steps so please be aware of this.
+Everyone on the workshop should be in good health and comfortable with walking.
+Most of it will be easy going, but there will be some hills, steps, and uneven terrain along the way, so please keep that in mind.